 Fall info fun

 Get back to school but not back to the grind.
+Enjoy only in Atlanta music festival favorites like ONE Musicfest and Music Midtown.
+Dive into art and culture at Japanfest, Elevate and Pride.
 Find free-time festivities at the Yellow Daisy Festival in Stone Mountain Park.
-And for the foodie in all of us, Taste of Atlanta is a smorgasbord of local fare, followed by the Atlanta Greek Festival, which provides an authentic taste of tradition.
-View a complete list of Atlanta fall festivals below.
+And for the foodie (and wine aficionado) in all of us, Atlanta Food & Wine Festival is a smorgasbord of local fare.
+View a complete list of annual Atlanta fall festivals below.

 Mingle among the Klingons and Stormtroopers at Dragon Con, the nation’s largest multimedia, multigenre pop culture convention featuring panel discussions, artwork, costumes and more.
 And don’t miss the Dragon Con Parade taking place on Saturday morning.